-Reg has presented his findings in academic settings across Canada and around the world.
-But he also has taken his work well beyond the academic community through innumerable public appearances. extensive media exposure, and thirteen best-selling In books. recognition of his contributions to a clearer under-standing of our evolving nation, the Governor General appointed him an Officer of the Order of Canada in 2006.
+Reg has presented his findings in academic settings

+across Canada and around the world.
+But he also has taken his work well bevond the academic community innumerable through public appearances, extensive media exposure, and thirteen best-selling of books.
+In recognition his contributions to a clearer understanding of our evolving nation, the Governor General appointed him an Officer of the Order of Canada in 2006.
 In 2012, he also was awarded the Diamond Jubilee Medal